 A simple Google search can find some CISA forums, wikis and personal websites where both certified experts and candidates share their certification experiences.

 As usual, it is imperative to verify the credibility of any source you are using.
 For instance, if you are looking for a formal definition of a concept that is covered in the exam, the best path is using official material, e.g., guidelines, CISA books, and other official publications.
-But, if you are looking for comprehensive advice, posting your question to an online forum such as Reddit can be quite helpful.
+But, if you are looking for comprehensive advice, posting your question to an online forum can be quite helpful.

 Many applicants visit online forums and search for CISA success.
 This can serve as both motivation and preparation for the upcoming exam.
 If you are feeling confident, searching CISA failure posts may also provide you some valuable advice, as learning from the mistakes of others is way less sensitive than from your own.